 We maintain the highest standards of data privacy and security to protect your personal details and other information about you because we want you to feel completely confident about the communications you receive from us.
 We regularly review our processes and procedures to protect your information from unauthorised access and use, accidental loss and/or destruction.

-Please contact our assigned Data Protection Office (DPO), Ryan Star, Director, Miroma Leisure Operations Ltd.
+Please contact our assigned data protection office (DPO), Ryan Starr, director, Miroma Leisure Operations Ltd.